rise8-us/rise8-us/docs/practice-playbook.md

 ## Discovery
 ---

+### Discovery and Framing
+D&F is a team effort where Product Manager and UI/UX roles will contribute significantly.

 ### Build vs Buy Analysis

-Engineers evaluate already existing options to include commercial or government.
+Engineers evaluate existing FOSS, Commercial, and Government Off the Shelf.
+Below are some helpful questions to get started in exploring your options and their potential return on investment.

-TODO: Separate into groups (Build & Purchase/Use)
+[todo]: # "Separate into groups (Build & Purchase/Use)"

 - Is there an offering that sufficently meets the team's requirements
 - Build, operate, maintain, and upgrade cost Vs buy and licensing cost?